What is paternity?

 Paternity can be established several ways:

-- Genetic testing - sometimes called DNA testing, is available from the CSED when receiving child support services.
+- Genetic testing - sometimes called DNA testing, is available when receiving child support services.
 The result of the genetic testing is used to legally determine the father.
 Genetic testing is normally not available if paternity has already been established.

 - Presumed paternity – If a child is born during a marriage or within 300 days after a marriage is terminated (divorce, death, annulment) the husband is presumed to be the father of the child.

-- Court Adjudication – legal action that begins with a summons and complaint.
-A court order establishes the father-child relationship.
+- Court Adjudication – legal action that results in a court order establishing the father-child relationship.

 - Voluntary Paternity Acknowledgment – a process that involves signing a form to legally establish the father-child relationship when a child is born to unmarried parents.
 When the form is completed and signed, the father's name will go on the child's birth certificate.